freakent/node-red-contrib-sunevents/README.md

 * dawn: dawn (morning nautical twilight ends, morning civil twilight starts)
 * nadir: nadir (darkest moment of the night, sun is in the lowest position)

+## What's New - Missed Events
+Whenever you invoke this node by passing an input there will be a series of Sun events that will have occurred already.
+These are known as "missed events".
+An array missed events is provided on the 2nd output immediately following receipt of an input.
+Missed events maybe useful if you are initialising system state at start up (e.g. lights off or on), before you receive the first emitted Sun event on output 1.

 ## Upgrading from v2.x
-The 3.x version of this node works a little differently to previous versions and will require a change to your flow if you are upgrading from a previous version.
+Version v3.0 and later of this node works a little differently to previous versions and will require a change to your flow if you are upgrading from an earlier version.

 Passing latitude and longitude into the node in the <i>mss.payload/</i> is now the preferred option, but the latitude and longitude you previously defined in the node's configuration can still be used to calculate